“If you eat your veggies you can have ice cream.”

 Let’s take a look what the result of this can do:

-- Less liking for veggies and more liking for ice cream
+- More dislike for veggies and extra liking for ice cream

-- Toddler overriding their fullness signals and overeating, just eating to get to the ice cream.
+- Toddler overriding their fullness signals and overeating, just to get the ice cream.

 We’ve named this section reward with foods, but it covers the times when food is used for other purposes such as to comfort, to get toddler to do something or as a diversion.
 All of which have negative results for our children’s feeding and contribute to feeding problems now and in the future.